tomkren/pikater/docs/technical/database/Database-documentation.md

 ##### Named Queries

-Named queries are pre-prepared queries written in JPQL language, which are stored in entity's source code or in an external configuration file.
-One can say, that this is rather unflexible, but named queries can contain parameters, which can be replaced by some value during the runtime.
+Named queries are prepared queries written in JPQL language, which are stored in entity's source code or in an external configuration file.
+One can say, that this is rather rigid way how querying is done, but named queries can contain parameters, which can be replaced by some value during the runtime.

-Large portion of Pikater's queries is tackled using named queries, that can always be found in entites marked with tags `@NamedQueries` and `@NamedQuery`.
+Large portion of Pikater's queries is tackled using named queries, that can always be found in entities marked with tags `@NamedQueries` and `@NamedQuery`.

 The following code snippet can serve as an example how to use named queries.
 This query returns all `JPADataSetLO` objects that have been stored by user `:owner` :
 ```java